9 Foods You Should Probably Skip Before Your Next Flight

 Garlic and onions

-Garlic and onions smell divine when you’re sautéing them but wreak havoc when you’re breaking a sweat running to the terminal.
-“Eating foods like garlic and onions, which may contain volatile sulfurous substances, can be released through our sweat,” says Saurez.
-“They are absorbed into our blood and our lungs after digestion, giving us bad breath and body odor.”
-The oils used in fried foods are another culprit that can give you the undesirable Pig-Pen vibe.
+Garlic and onions smell divine when you’re sautéing them, but they’ll be hard on you and your seatmates later.
+“Eating foods like garlic and onions, which may contain volatile sulfurous substances, can be released through your sweat,” says Saurez.
+“They are absorbed into your blood and your lungs after digestion, giving you bad breath and body odor.”
+The oils used in fried foods are another culprit that can curse you with a Pig Pen-like reek.
 Hydrogenated oils aren’t easily digested and cause a stinky air about you or they may try to make a gassy escape when you weren’t expecting it.
-Not exactly a inviting welcome for your seat mate.

-Intermittent fasting has more benefits than just weight loss and jet lag is one of them.
-New research suggests that taking a break from eating while flying—and then noshing soon after you reach your destination—may ease jet lag.
-Why?
-Our master clock runs well when body functions like temperature, blood pressure, and hormone production tick along as they should.
-But when you shift time zones, the clock goes a little cuckoo.
-While light has the most influence on our body clock, the new study showed that a second master clock in our brain responds to when we eat.
+The eating approach known as intermittent fasting has more benefits than just weight loss—it may help with jet lag.
+New 2019 research published in the journal Cell suggests that eating and your circadian rhythm are intricately linked; previous research suggests that taking a break from eating while flying—and then noshing soon after you reach your destination—may ease jet lag.
+Light has the most influence on the body clock, but the brain also responds to when you eat; when you have your meal at an off time or in the dark (as often happens when you’re traveling across time zones), the conflict between the circadian cues of food and light disrupts your body’s rhythms and worsens jet lag.
 A brief fast (but don’t cut back on water!) puts the clock on hold, and you restart it when you eat that meal after touching down.
 Don’t miss the 10 smart ways not to get sick on your next flight.